 When touring a nursing home, take note of the conditions of the facility.
 Inspect rooms, common spaces, etc. to ensure that your loved one will be comfortable in his or her new environment.
 Take note of strong odors (good or bad) as they may indicate a problem.

 Do residents at the facility contract infections easily?

 As infections such as methicillin-resistant Staphylococcus aureus (MRSA) are still common in nursing homes, inquire about infection-control/prevention practices.
 For example, employees should wash their hands regularly and get a Flu vaccine annually.

 Are staff members fostering an environment for the residents and catering to their likes and needs?

 As common spaces are intended to be enjoyed by the residents, you should also look to see what is playing on the TV and the radio.
 Is the staff allowing residents to watch and listen to programs and stations suited to their likes?
 If not, this might be a sign that staff members are disregarding residents’ preferences.

 While touring a nursing home, take note of residents’ appearances (remember that bruising does not necessarily indicate abuse).
+There are a few ways to spot abuse, mistreatment, or neglect beyond the physical signs.
 If you can, ask residents about their experiences.
 Do they like the nursing staff?
 Do they enjoy their daily schedules?
 Do they like the food?

 Asking residents about their lives at the nursing home is extremely valuable as only they can offer a perspective based on personal experience.
 Asking about the quality of the food, planned activities, relationships with nurses, etc. will give you a better understanding of how the residents feel about the quality of their care.
 Asking questions during the process of choosing a nursing home allows you to serve as an advocate for your loved one and ensure that his or her needs are met.
 This also communicates to the staff that you will be attentive to how your loved one is treated in their facility.